ashwin-phadke/cvplayground/README.md

     ```
     - Open a terminal and execute

         ``` python flask_server.py ```

+        or

+        ```gunicorn -t 1000 flask_server:app```

+        (compatible with Heroku too) to deploy on production using Gunicorn

       which will start the default flask_server at `localhost:5000` or whatever port you designate in the `flask_server.py` file.

     - You are now ready.

     ### Notes :
-    >More model support coming soon.
+    More model support coming soon.
 Status passing, pytest with code 5.
-Import requires >tensorflow model folder inside codes directory, however if it is available in your path >then ou can directly link to it.
+Import requires tensorflow model folder inside codes directory, however if it is available in your path then ou can directly link to it.
-    >More models can be downloaded and saved in detect_models, the model name needs to be >added in the dictionary and saved accordingly in the database to take effect.
+    More models can be downloaded and saved in detect_models, the model name needs to be added in the dictionary and saved accordingly in the database to take effect.
-    >Heroku slug size exceeding due to packages and the model.
+    Heroku slug size exceeding due to packages and the model.
-    >The slug size limits deploying this on Heroku , hence deploying to follow on services >like AWS Beanstalk or Google app engine.
+    The slug size limits deploying this on Heroku , hence deploying to following services like AWS Beanstalk or Google app engine.